hbyhadeel/GenArtTutorials/README.md

 home to some of the generative art code I create for YouTube and IG tutorials

-The code should have a similar title to the video or post.

 ## Content
 - Points on a circle
 - Recursive circles